Jamaica: Transport

 The transport infrastructure in Jamaica consists of roadways, railways and air transport, with roadways forming the backbone of the island's internal transport system.

 Roadways

-The Jamaican road network consists of almost 21000 km of roads, of which over 15000 km is paved.
-The Jamaican Government has, since the late 1990s and in cooperation with private investors, embarked on a campaign of infrastructural improvement projects, one of which includes the creation of a system of freeways, the first such access-controlled roadways of their kind on the island, connecting the main population centres of the island.
-This project has so far seen the completion of 33 km of freeway.
+The Jamaican road network consists of approximately 22121 km of roads, of which 16148 km is paved, in 2011.
+The Jamaican Government has, since 1999 and in cooperation with private investors, embarked on a campaign of infrastructural improvement projects under the Highway 2000 program, creating a system of tolled controlled-access highways, the first of their kind on the island, connecting the main population centres of the island.
+This project has, as of 2023, resulted in the completion of a total of approximately 149.7 km of controlled-access highway, comprising the PJ Patterson Highway (T1), the Portmore Causeway (T2), and the Edward Seaga Highway (T3).

 Railways

-Railways in Jamaica no longer enjoy the prominent position they once did, having been largely replaced by roadways as the primary means of transport.
-Of the 272 km of railway found in Jamaica, only 57 km remain in operation, currently used to transport bauxite.
-On 13 April 2011, a limited passenger service was resumed between May Pen, Spanish Town and Linstead.
+Railways in Jamaica no longer have the prominent position they once did, having been largely replaced by roadways as the primary means of transport.
+Of the 272 km of railway in Jamaica, only 57 km remain in operation, currently used to transport bauxite.
+In 2011, a limited passenger service was resumed between May Pen, Spanish Town and Linstead.